umanitoba-cssa/constitution/Constitution.md

 ### Director of Student Affairs

 1. Act as a liaison for the students towards the Department of Computer Science, Faculty of Science and UMSU.
-2. Act as a liaison between Students and council.
+2. Act as a liaison between Students and Council.
-3. Stay up to date on departmental and Senate meetings pretaining to the Computer Science program.
+3. Stay up to date on departmental and Senate meetings pertaining to the Computer Science program.
 4. Lead relevant campaigns on issues affecting the Computer Science Student Community.
-5. Work with the Director of Advocacy to promote opportunities of initiative/programs/organizations pretaining to where the Computer Science community is underrepresented.
+5. Work with the Director of Advocacy to promote opportunities of initiative/programs/organizations pertaining to where the Computer Science community is underrepresented.
 6. Ensure that the CSSA lounge is a safe and inclusive space.
 7. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.